Explore New York With A NYC CityPASS And Save Money!

 Tulip chair by Eero Saarinen

 While we were at the MOMA, we were able to see a special exhibit of paintings by Rene Magritte.
-The coolest thing was one of the pieces was on loan from the National Gallery of Australia and it had been framed by my cousins’ framing company, Fini Frames.
+The coolest thing was one of the pieces was on loan from the National Gallery of Australia which was framed by my cousins’ framing company, Fini Frames.

 Said Magritte piece framed by FINI!